bmc-compuware/TTT-CLI-Local/README.md

-# TTT-CLI-Local
+# Overview
+BMC Compuware Topaz for Total Test Auto Run is the extension which can be used to execute the Unit test or functional test scenarios automatically when a pipeline is started.

+# BMC AMI DevX Total Test

 The TTT-Scenario-Execute action allows your GitHub Actions workflow to trigger a workflow in your instance of BMC Compuware where you want to execute scenario based on you program.
-This action can be used in scenarios where your test scenario source is stored in Git, or when you want your GitHub Actions workflow to operate on source that is already stored in your local workspaces. <br>
+This action can be used in scenarios where a test scenario source is stored in Git, or when you want your GitHub Actions workflow to operate on source that is already stored in your local workspaces. <br>

 # Table of Contents